Thin polytopes: Lattice polytopes with vanishing local $h^*$-polynomial: A primer on the local -polynomial of a lattice polytope

-We remark that Proposition~\ref{prop:schepers} gives significance to thinking of the local $h^*$-polynomial as the "Ehrhart core" of the $h^*$-polynomial.
+A proof in greater generality is given in \cite[Prop.~2.9]{Schepers2012Stringy}, see also \cite[Cor.~1.1]{Karu08} and \cite[Prop.~2.5]{NS13}.
+We remark that Corollary~\ref{cor:schepers} gives significance to thinking of the local $h^*$-polynomial as the "Ehrhart core" of the $h^*$-polynomial.
 This is most prominently clear in the case of lattice simplices, see Example~\ref{ex:simplex}.

-Now, just as the Betke-McMullen formula transparently separates the lattice data (the $l^*$-polynomials of the cells) and combinatorial data (the $h$-polynomials of the links of the cells) of the $h^*$-polynomial of the support of a lattice triangulation, the same can be done for the local $h^*$-polynomial.
+Now, just as the (generalized) Betke-McMullen formula transparently separates the lattice data (the $\ell^*$-polynomials of the cells) and combinatorial data (the $h$-polynomials of the links of the cells) of the $h^*$-polynomial of the support of a lattice subdivision, the same can be done for the local $h^*$-polynomial.
 This was observed in \cite{Report}, see also \cite[Lemma~7.12(4)]{Katz2016Local}.

-\begin{prop} Let $P$ be a lattice polytope with a lattice triangulation $\Delta$.
+\begin{prop} Let $P$ be a lattice polytope with a lattice subdivision $\Delta$.
 Then the following holds:

-In particular, $l_\Delta(t) \le l^*_ P(t)$ coefficientwise, with equality if $\Delta$ is a unimodular triangulation. \end{prop}
+In particular, $\ell_\Delta(t) \le \ell^*_P(t)$ coefficientwise, with equality if $\Delta$ is a unimodular triangulation. \end{prop}

-Here, we used the nonnegativity of the relative local $h$-polynomial, Theorem~\ref{thm:local_h}(1), for the consequence.
+Here, we critically used the nonnegativity of the relative local $h$-polynomial,~Theorem~\ref{thm:local_h}(1), for the consequence.
 In particular, we get another proof of the nonnegativity of the local $h^*$-polynomial.
-Moreover, as already observed in \cite{Report}, we have the following {\em intrinsic} obstruction for a lattice polytope to have a unimodular triangulation (apply Theorem~\ref{thm:local_h}(3) with $\sigma=\emptyset$).
+Moreover, as already observed in \cite{Report},this implies that the unimodality of the $\ell^*$-vector is an {\em intrinsic} obstruction for a lattice polytope to have a unimodular triangulation (apply Theorem~\ref{thm:local_h}(3) with $\sigma=\emptyset$).
+In fact, it is enough to have unimodality of the "local box polynomials" (this is Remark~7.23 in \cite{Katz2016Local}).
+Such triangulations where called {\em box unimodal} in \cite{unimodal}.

-\begin{cor} If $P$ admits a regular, unimodular triangulation, then its local $h^*$-polynomial has unimodal coefficients. \end{cor}
+\begin{cor} If $P$ admits a regular triangulation such that the local $h^*$-polynomials of each cell have unimodal coefficients (e.g., the triangulation is unimodular), then its local $h^*$-polynomial has unimodal coefficients. \end{cor}

+This was used in \cite{Liam-Gustafsson} to prove the unimodality of the local $h^*$-polynomial of $s$-lecture hall order polytopes.

 For the purpose of this paper, the following innocent looking consequence of the nonnegativity of relative local $h$-polynomials is crucial.